racket/racket/racket/src/start/README.txt

-This directory constraint source programs and fragments for wrapper executables used to start/embed Racket.
+This directory contains source programs and fragments for wrapper executables used to start/embed Racket.
 The programs and fragments are used both for the Racket CS and BC implementations.